citrix/accessing-monitor-service-data-citrix-cloud/docs/index.md

 You can now query the Monitor Service data using the OData Version 4 endpoint based on ASP .Net Web API.
 Customers can now run aggregation queries on the Monitor Service data; this feature was not available in OData Version 3 or earlier.

+!!!tip "Note"
+        Accessing Monitor Service data using the OData v4 endpoint in Citrix Cloud is currently available as a preview only.

 A Citrix Cloud customer can access the data with the V4 endpoint after authentication using the Citrix Cloud username and authentication token or the bearer token.